Sphaerolobium acanthos: Description

 Sphaerolobium acanthos is an erect, wiry shrub that typically grows to a height of 0.2–1 m and has many widely-spreading, spiny branchlets up to 20 mm long, often forked at the tip.
 Its leaves are 2–3 mm long and tapered, falling off at maturity.
 The flowers are yellow, orange or reddish-brown and arranged singly or in pairs in leaf axils on a peduncle up to 1.5 mm long.
 Each flower is on a pedicel about 1.5 mm long with egg-shaped bracts and bracteoles.
 The sepals are 3.5–4.5 mm long, joined to form a bell-shaped base, with overlapping lobes, the two upper lobes forming a wedge-shaped "lip".
 The standard petal is broadly elliptic, 7.0–7.5 mm long, the wings and keel about the same length as each other.
 Flowering occurs from November to January and the fruit is an inflated, oval pod about 4.5 mm long.

 Taxonomy and naming

 Sphaerolobium acanthos was first formally described in 1994 by Michael Crisp in the journal Muelleria from specimens collected from the Grampians National Park in 1977.
 The specific epithet (acanthos) means "a prickly plant".

 Distribution and habitat

-Grampians globe-pea grows in forest, woodland and heath, usually near streams and is restricted to an small area in the Grampians National Park.
+Grampians globe-pea grows in forest, woodland and heath, usually near streams and is restricted to a small area in the Grampians National Park.